joshcarp/docs.buf.build/docs/lint/configuration.md

 We do recognize, however, that there are situations where comment-driven ignores are necessary, and we want users to be able to make informed decisions, so we added the `allow_comment_ignores` option.
-This also has the effect of making it possible to keep commen-driven ignores disabled.
+This also has the effect of making it possible to keep comment-driven ignores disabled.
 If you have commit checks for files via an authors/owners file, for example, you can make sure that `buf.yaml` is owned by a top-level repository owner and prevent `allow_comment_ignores` from being set, so that `buf` ignores any `buf:lint:ignore` annotations.